justin75p/BaseballApp210/README.md

 Notable stats to be shown in this application:
 - Balls
 - Strikes
-- Outs
-- Current Inning
+- Pitch Type
-- Score
+- Team Wins
-- Exit velocity
+- Team Records
-- Exit angle
+- Player Stats
-- Distance of hits

 ## User Stories
 - As a user, I want to be able to create my own player with custom attributes.  (supported; each player has name, position, and average)
-- As a user, I want to be able to create my own team, and add an amount of players to the team. (ability to add team, add players to team)
+- As a user, I want to be able to create my own team, and add an amount of players to the team. (supported; ability to add team, add players to team)
 - As a user, I want to be able to add my team to a league, and customize the amount of games in a season. (supported; adding teams to league, user-defined amount of games)
-- As a user, I want to be able to monitor my player's stats, such as BA, HRs, etc. (players stats is shown)
+- As a user, I want to be able to monitor my player's stats, such as BA, HRs, etc. (supported; players stats is shown)
 - As a user, I want to be able to view my team's stats and other teams in my league.  **wins, etc will be tracked in graphical version (supported; GUI shows the info of each team and their players).
 - As a user, I want to be able to see my team's ranking during the season.  **wins, etc will be tracked in graphical version. (supported; team records are shown)
 - As a user, I want to be able to play a console-based version of baseball, where it is mainly luck-based.  (supported; console-based app allows for a luck-based at bat.)
-- As a user, I want to be able to time my batter's hits for an interactive experience.  **Graphical version
-- As a user, I want to be able to see the current stats of the game such as the score.  **Graphical version
 - As a user, I want to be able to face different types of pitches for a unique experience. (supported; console-based app able to throw different pitches)
-- As a user, I want to be able to receive feedback from the game, such as pitch type/speed, exit velocity, distance, etc.
+- As a user, I want to be able to receive feedback from the game, such as pitch type/speed, exit velocity, distance, etc. (supported)
 - As a user, I want to be able to have the option to save my league, containing all the players, teams and stats to file.  (supported; GUI and console-based app able to save an entire league)
 - As a user, I want to be able to have the option to load in previously saved leagues and resume from where they left off.  (supported; GUI and console-based app able to load an entire league)